COPD (Chronic Obstructive Pulmonary Disease) - Exams and Tests

 COPD screening if you:

-serious asthma symptoms for a long time, which have not improved with treatment.
+serious asthma symptoms for a long time, and they have not improved with treatment.